franck01081991/ubuntu-autoinstall/README.en.md

 - **Host variables** (`baremetal/inventory/host_vars/<host>/`): each host owns a directory with `main.yml` (non-sensitive values) and `secrets.sops.yaml` (password hashes, SSH keys, tokens encrypted with SOPS).
+- **Host inventory** (`baremetal/inventory/hosts.yml`): empty by design so the repository stays environment-agnostic.
+Declare only the machines you want to render locally or through the GitOps CI.
 - **Templates** (`baremetal/autoinstall/templates/`): shared `user-data` and
   `meta-data` definitions.
 Only adjust them when the product evolves.